 Will my cat(s) accept a new cat into the home?

 Time will tell, but a slow introduction is key to having your resident cat accept a newly adopted cat, and keep stress levels down.
 Harmony among cats is important in a multi-cat home, for many reasons.
 Cats are territorial and may exhibit negative behaviors when a newcomer appears.
 To minimize any negative affects, introduce cats one sense at a time, beginning with the sense of smell.
 Sensory overload can result in a very unhappy cat.
 Do not do a face to face introduction until the cats have been introduced to each other’s scent first.
-To learn more about proper introductions, please click on the links below:
+To learn more about proper cat to cat, and dog to cat introductions, please click on the links below:

 Is it safe to bring a stray into the house if I have other cats?